 "Civil War Trail" commemorative sign.

 Backstory and Context

-After the raid, the generals thought about attacking Clarksburg.
+After the raid, the two generals thought about attacking Clarksburg.
 However, they realized they did not have enough men.
-They had already lost a great deal of men and cattle in Beverly, Buckhannon, and Philippi.
+They had already lost a great deal of troops and cattle in Beverly, Buckhannon, and Philippi.
 Instead, the generals split again.
 Jones went Northwest and Imboden to the South.
 They also hoped to thwart the momentum of movement for West Virginia Statehood.
 Although the raid was successful in its effort to disrupt the railways, it was not successful politically in its attempt to break up the formation of the state of West Virginia.